 HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 Berliners are champions at the art of moving around the city, especially those of us coming from abroad.
-As it’s so hard to find a place to live, many lead a nomadic existence while searching for their “forever” apartment, making do in shared WGs, temporary sublets, Airbnb apartments, and more – all in an attempt to keep the cost of living in the city bearable.
-I’ve been in Berlin for 10 years now and have lived in five different flats.
+As it’s soooo hard to find a place to live, many lead a nomadic existence while searching for their “forever” apartment, making do in shared WGs, temporary sublets, holiday flats, and more – all in an attempt to keep the cost of living in the city bearable.
+I’ve been in Berlin for 10+ years now and have lived in five different flats.
 However, some of my friends have even lived in even more apartments in different districts across the city.

 Note, this list assumes that you’ve already accomplished the impossible and found a new place to live in Berlin.